netautomate/bigip-automation/level-6/README.md

 ### Step 2.
 Copy example Load Balancer service definition and request it via your Customer A GitLab repository.

 > - In this step you will create a new branch, modify the example, create a merge request and watch the pipeline to pass.
-> - Your requests will be validated against NetOrca Service definition.
+> - Your requests will be sent to NetOrca and validated against Service definition.

 #### Step 2.1 Validation successful